troclaux/notes/aws.md

 > CDN service that delivers data, videos, applications and APIs to customers globally with low latency and high transfer speeds

 - CDN (Content Delivery Network): caches static content (images, css, js) at edge locations globally
+- PoP (Points of Presence): edge locations used by cloudfront
 - improves content delivery by caching the content at edge locations
 - DDoS protections
 - integrated with